brillout/goldpage/readme.md

 ## Performance: `doNotRenderInBrowser` & `renderHtmlAtBuildTime`

-## Providers for Redux / React Router / GraphQL Apollo / Relay / ...
+## Providers: Redux / React Router / GraphQL Apollo / Relay / ...

-By controlling the rendering of your `<App/>` you can add any providers for Redux, GraphQL, etc.
+By controlling the rendering of your pages you can add any providers for Redux, GraphQL, etc.

-See <a href=#app-rendering>`<App>` Rendering</a> for how to take over control of the rendering of your pages.
+See <a href=#rendering>Rendering</a> for how to take over control of the rendering of your pages.

 Example of adding the React Router providers: at [/examples/react-router](/examples/react-router)

-## Transpalition & Babel Config & Languages: TypeScript / Coffeescript / ES6 / ...
+## Transpalition & Babel Config: TypeScript / Coffeescript / ES6 / ...

 Make sure